“For if there had been nothing wrong with that first covenant, no place would have been sought for another.”

 ~ 2nd Corinthians 3:7-8-11

 In the hardship that was endured by God’s people between 30 A.D. and 70 A.D. and the tribulation that accumulated between 66 and 70 A.D..
 The Holy Spirit was still being preached and The Power of Christ was manifesting all over Asia Minor as The Message of The Kingdom was advancing and growing.

-The Holy Spirit was The New Wine that would bust that old wineskin wide open.
+The Holy Spirit was The New Wine and Way that would bust open that old wineskin way of doing things.

-Jesus came to demonstrate that and to show us The Way.
+Jesus came to demonstrate and to show us The Way.

 “To this day the same veil remains when the old covenant is read.
 It has not been removed, because only in Christ is it taken away.
 Even to this day when Moses is read, a veil covers their hearts.
 But whenever anyone turns to the Lord, the veil is taken away.”

-During this transitional time between The Old coming to naught and the ever-increasing Good News Of Christ’s Spirit and The Kingdom multiplying in, upon and among people at an alarming rate, Paul was teaching very clearly the distinction between the old and dying and what was new and coming.
+During this transitional time between The Old Covenant going out and the ever-increasing Good News Of Christ’s Spirit and Kingdom being ushered in, Paul was teaching very clearly the distinction between what was the old and dying and what was the new and coming.

 “Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.
 And we all, who with unveiled faces contemplate the Lord’s glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit.”~ 2nd Corinthians 3:17-18

 Stay in Love, Pastor Scott